-For Open Water Swimming Competitions with water temperature from 20°C, swimsuits for both men and women shall not cover the neck, nor extend past the shoulder, nor extend below the ankle.
-Subject to these specific shape specifications, swimsuits for Open Water Swimming Competitions shall further comply with all other requirements applicable to swimsuits for pool swimming Competition.
+For Open Water Swimming competitions with water temperature from 20°C, swimsuits for both men and women shall not cover the neck, nor extend past the shoulder, nor extend below the ankle.
+Subject to these specific shape specifications, swimsuits for Open Water Swimming competitions shall further comply with all other requirements applicable to swimsuits for pool swimming competition.

-For Open Water Swimming Competitions in water with temperature below 20 °C, men and women may use either swimsuits or wetsuits.
+For Open Water Swimming competitions in water with temperature below 20 °C, men and women may use either swimsuits or wetsuits.
 When the water temperature is below 18°C, the use of wetsuits is compulsory.

-For the purpose of these Rules 1.5.9.1 and 1.5.9.2, wetsuits are swimsuits made of material providing thermal insulation.
+For the purpose of Rules 1.5.9.1 and 1.5.9.2, wetsuits are swimsuits made of material providing thermal insulation.
 Wetsuits for both men and women shall completely cover torso, back, shoulders and knees.
 They shall not extend beyond the neck, wrists and ankles.